martinsumner/riak_kv/docs/OperationsAndTroubleshootingGuide.md

   - Disk I/O operations (especially when I/O is limited by cloud providers).
   - Disk `await` times.

+{: .note }
-> The thresholds for monitoring may vary depending on operational speed with which new nodes can be procured, initialised and deployed to.
+> The thresholds for monitoring may vary depending on the speed with which new nodes can be procured, initialised and deployed to.

 Riak should be deployed into consistent environments using automation where possible: